Article-Beloved-Disciple

 Overall, Lazarus seems a good fit for the evidence, and many scholars think that he is the best candidate.

 While most scholars dismiss the idea that she married Jesus, or bore him a child, a few still think that she could have been the Beloved Disciple.
 In fact there is some evidence that she did have a "special" relationship with Jesus.
 For instance, in a fragment of the apocryphal "Gospel of Mary", the disciple Levi tells Peter "Surely the Savior knows her very well.
-That is why He loved her more than us.”
-Another apocryphal work, the Gospel of Philip, also may contain hints of a special relationship between her and Jesus.
+That is why he loved her more than us."
+Another apocryphal work, the Gospel of Philip, also may contain hints of a special relationship between Mary and Jesus.

 Some people think that the figure immediately to the left of Jesus in the painting The Last Supper by Leonardo da Vinci, traditionally identified as John Zebedee, looks more like a woman than a man.
 This has led to the theory that Leonardo had secret knowledge about Mary Magdalene which indicated that she was the Beloved Disciple.

-Other Candidates The individuals listed above are generally regarded as the best candidates for the role, but others are occasionally proposed.
+The individuals listed above are generally regarded as the best candidates for the role, but others are occasionally proposed.
 These have even included such unlikely possibilities as Saint Paul and Judas Iscariot.
 Some scholars even argue that the Beloved Disciple wasn't a real person, but a symbolic figure created to represent anyone who embraces Christ as his redeemer.

-Conclusion: To many scholars, Lazarus appears to be the most likely possibility.
+To many scholars, Lazarus appears to be the most likely possibility.
 But John Zebedee can't be completely ruled out, and many Christians hold to the traditional view that he was the Beloved Disciple.

 Note: Most scholars reject the frequent assertion that Jesus had a homosexual relationship with the Beloved Disciple.